adomasb/pres-dplyr/index.md

 All ```dplyr``` data manipulations are applied using functions called verbs.

-Using these verbs one can apply basic operations on data set provided in data frame, where columns are variables and rows are observations.
+Using these verbs one can apply basic operations on data set provided in data frame, data table or database, where columns are variables and rows are observations.

 These verbs follows SQL-like intuition and thus one can select columns, add condition, transform columns with another function, add new columns and *etc*.

-dplyr verbs 2
+Verbs
 ===========================================================
-title: false

 Main verbs: